Kmagameguy/portfolio/_posts/2023-02-16-syncthing.md

 1. Not all games available through [Steam][steam] are compatible with its cloud save feature.
 I use Syncthing to fill that gap, allowing me to play a game on my Chromebook and pick up where I left off on my Gaming Desktop (and vice versa).
 1. I maintain a large collection of notes covering a variety of topics, such as my address book, to-dos, recipes, gift ideas, and other general purpose forget-me-nots.
 With Syncthing I can make a note while I'm on-the-go and review it on any of my other devices once I get home.
 1. I auto-export my browser bookmarks nightly so I can reference them from any of my devices.
-1. I use a selective sync pattern like the one noted in the section above to get some of the music from my media server onto my phone.
-The phone's music folder is set to `receive only` mode to avoid accidental file deletions.
+1. I use a selective sync pattern like the one noted in the section above to get some content/configuration files from my NAS onto my phone (stuff like important documents or photos, that kind of thing).
+The phone's folders are set to `receive only` mode to avoid accidental file deletions.
 As a bonus, the `.stignore` file is checked into a dotfiles-style git repo.
-If I ever change phones I can simply copy over my `.stignore` file and Syncthing will re-download my music selections.
+If I ever change phones I can simply copy over my `.stignore` file and Syncthing will re-download my selections.
 Some day I will ansible-ize my Android installation and become all powerful.

 # Wrapping Up